-Age uncertainties affect the location of features in time, so methods need to allow for an ensemble of plausible chronologies (generated, for instance, by a Bayesian age model).
+Age uncertainties: age uncertainties affect the location of features in time, so methods need to allow for an ensemble of plausible chronologies (generated, for instance, by a Bayesian age model).

 Pyleoclim offers a variety of pre-processing and spectral/wavelet analysis methods to allow for a robust assessment of the time series characteristics in the frequency domain.
-This section and accompanying notebook walks the reader through spectral, wavelet, and coherence analysis of a marine deep sea record (site ODP846) covering the past 5 million years and obtained from benthic $\delta^{18}O$ (Mix et al., 1995; Shackleton et al., 1995) and alkenone paleothermometry (Lawrence et al., 2006).
+This section and accompanying notebook walks the reader through spectral, wavelet, and coherence analysis of a marine deep sea record (Site ODP846) covering the past 5 million years and obtained from benthic $\delta^{18}$ O (Mix et al., 1995; Shackleton et al., 1995) and alkenone paleothermometry (Lawrence et al., 2006).
 The core location is in the Eastern tropical Pacific (3.1°S, 90.8°W, 3296m).
 The age model (Khider et al., 2017) for the record was obtained by aligning the benthic record to the benthic stack of Lisiecki and Raymo (2005, LR04) using the HMM-Match algorithm developed by Lin et al. (2014).
+HMM-Match is a $\delta^{18}$ O Bayesian alignment technique based on a hidden Markov model (HMM) to develop age models and accompanying uncertainties for deep sea cores.

-We first analyze the benthic $\delta^{18}O$ record using both spectral and wavelet analysis appropriate for uneven timeseries.
-In this example, we use the Lomb-Scargle periodogram for spectral analysis and the Weighted Wavelet Z-Transform (Foster, 1996; Kirchner & Neal, 2013, WWZ) for wavelet analysis.
+We first analyze the benthic $\delta^{18}$ O record using both spectral and wavelet analysis appropriate for uneven timeseries.
+In this example, we use the Lomb-Scargle periodogram for spectral analysis and the Weighted Wavelet Z-Transform (Foster, 1996; Kirchner & Neal, 2013, WWZ) for both spectral and wavelet analysis (Figure 4).
 In both cases, the significance is assessed against an AR(1) benchmark.
 Within Pyleoclim, we use the same functionalities as presented in Section 2.3.
-We find that the record displays significant periodicities in the 40kyr and 100kyr bands.
+We find that the record displays significant periodicities in the 40 kyr and 100 kyr bands.
 This result is hardly surprising considering that the age model was obtained through alignment to the orbitally-tuned LR04 record, which strongly oscillates at those frequencies.
-Furthermore, the scalogram reveals the non-stationary character of these periodicities, with a drop in power in the 100kyr band at the mid-Pleistocene transition, ca 0.8Ma (Paillard, 2001).
+Furthermore, the scalogram reveals the non-stationary character of these periodicities, with a drop in power in the 100 kyr band at the mid-Pleistocene transition, ca 0.8 Ma (Paillard, 2001).

-The sea surface temperature (SST) record (Lawrence et al., 2006) shows similar, albeit less defined, power in the orbital band.
-Since the age model method is Bayesian (Lin et al., 2014; Khider et al., 2017), we can perform spectral analysis on each member of the ensemble to assess the robustness of our conclusions.
+The sea surface temperature (SST) record (Lawrence et al., 2006) shows similar, albeit less defined, power in the orbital band (Figure 5).
+Since the age model returns an ensemble of posterior draws (Lin et al., 2014; Khider et al., 2017), we can perform spectral analysis on each ensemble member to assess the robustness of our conclusions.

 Pyleoclim allows to load an age ensemble as a EnsembleSeries object, equipped with its own plotting and analysis functions.
-As illustrated in the companion notebook, we make use of the plot method, which shows various traces based on individual realizations of the age model and the plot_envelope method, which uses confidence intervals to communicate age uncertainty.
+As illustrated in the companion notebook, we make use of the plot method, which shows various traces based on individual realizations of the age model and the plot\envelope method, which uses confidence intervals to communicate age uncertainty.
 The spectral method as applied to EnsembleSeries computes the periodogram for each age model realization in the ensemble.
-Pyleoclim allows to plot the resulting ensemble periodograms to assess the robustness of the spectral peaks in face of age uncertainty.
-In the case of the ODP846 SST record, the age uncertainty precludes any meaningful interpretation of specific peaks in power for periods shorter than 40-50kyr.
+Pyleoclim allows users to plot the resulting ensemble periodograms to assess the robustness of the